Experts call for strong leadership to control vector-borne diseases worldwide

 Also highlighted were some of the challenges facing vector-control in a fast-changing society.
 What is acceptable in some circumstances may not be acceptable in others.
 But vector control is possible through integrated approaches and allied to clinical and other epidemiological interventions.

 “Not all vector control works” added Professor Farrar.
-“There needs to be public discussions about implementation of new methods of vector-control such as genetically modified mosquitoes such as the Wolbachia-infected mosquitoes.
+“There needs to be public discussions about implementation of new methods of vector-control such as genetically modified mosquitoes.
 This requires engagement with the public as there’s no public health without public engagement.”